YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Information: This indicates that the process required but could not get exclusive access to the listed resource.

-Action: Retry the process at a time when there are no other users accessing the resource or log off the resource users.
+Action: Retry the process at a time when there are no other users accessing the resource or log the users off the resource.

 ---------------------
 MUTEXERR